ipod825/vim-tagjump/README.md

 ## TagJump

 Jumping with tags is a pain if you are used to tabs.
-TagJump open a new tab when you jump.
-In addition, it automatically close the tab when you jump back (< C-t >).
-This prevents you create duplicate tabs when you jump to the same file multiple times.
+TagJump open a new tab when you jump (when the file is already open, it will jump to the opened tab, i.e. behaves like `tab drop`).
+It also automatically close the tab when you jump back with `<C-t>`.
+This prevents you from creating duplicate tabs when you jump to the same file multiple times.

 ### Installation